SenaitTesfatsion/AWS-Serverless-Solution-/README.md

 - Choose **Test**
 - The “Successfully completed execution” message with the 200 response in the logs on the right should appear and you will receive an email notification with the new entry.

-# Stage 11 - Cleaning up
+# Stage 11 - Cleaning Up

 ### A. Delete the DynamoDB table
 - Open the DynamoDB console